ftt-project/ftt/README.rst

 May 3
 ^^^^^
 - [ ] mypy
-- [ ] use tickers returns repository in histry runner
+- [ ] use tickers returns repository in history runner